betaWeb/websockets/README.md

 // Registered events via `Websockets.on()` method
 events: Object.<String, Array>

-// returns true if WebSocket API is supported by the browser, false otherwise
-hasSupport: Boolean

 // returns true if WebSocket client is instantiated, false otherwise
 isInitialized: Boolean